 - Buzet – town of truffles

-Is a week enough to explore Istria peninsula?
+Is a week enough to explore the Istria peninsula?
 To make the most of a trip to Istria, a car hire is essential in order to cover as much space as possible.
 Fortunately, car rental in Croatia is really cheap and there are many options available.

 Days 1 & 2: Pula

 On day 1, after you land at the Pula airport, take a cheap car transfer (less than 30 US$ for 1 to 4 personas) to your hotel.
 Take one of centrally located hotels to be close to the most important Roman monument in Istria.

 After you settle in at your hotel, start exploring Pula’s stupendous Roman ruins.
 Start at the spectacular 2nd-century Roman Amphitheater and be sure to rent one audio tour apparatus to use as you explore the arena.

 If you are traveling with kids, audio tour will help them revive the underneath of arena where animal and human competitors were kept before battles.